MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/deletesharedentityassociations.md

 # DeleteSharedEntityAssociations Service Operation - Campaign Management
 Deletes the negative keyword list to campaign associations, or website exclusion list to ad account associations.

+*BrandList* associations at the campaign level can be deleted using this operation (*SharedEntityType* = "BrandList", *EntityType* = "Campaign").

+For AI Max campaigns, brand list inclusion associations can be added or removed only when search term matching (STM) is enabled.
+If STM is disabled, the operation is rejected and an error is returned.

 > [!TIP]
 > For an overview, see the [Negative Keywords](../guides/negative-keywords.md) and [Negative Sites](../guides/negative-sites.md) technical guides.